 - Bake to golden brown and sprinkle on some chopped green onions and serve!

 Can I substitute other types of meat or beans?
 Yes, you can substitute cooked chicken in place of ground beef.
 It’s ok to make a burrito casserole without the beans, substituting in extra meat instead.
 You can also go meatless for a vegetarian option if you prefer.
+Add cream of chicken soup for a creamy burrito casserole!
 This recipe is versatile, so the sky’s the limit!

 What Is the Right Consistency for the Ground Beef Mixture?
-For this recipe, if the beef mixture is too runny, the burrito will get soggy.
+For this recipe, if the beef mixture is too runny, the ground beef burrito casserole will get soggy.
 Be patient and boil down the liquid so that the meat mixture is thick enough to be easily wrapped in the burritos.